 Many fans on tonkaaaaP recognize his signature logo of Team NeverLucky.
 Yet, there’s no lack of great tournament runs for Parker.
 He’s won over $3 million in tournament cashes during his career in online poker.
 Although he doesn’t stream as often as he used to, tonkaaaaP is certainly worth following for every poker fan.
 Oh, and by the way, Buehlero who is also on our list has publicly said that tonkaaaaP is his favorite Twitch streamer!

 Twitch Followers: +100k

 Mikhail is a member of PokerStars Team Online from Russia and one of the toughest regulars you can face at the Zoom $2.5/5 tables.
 Mikhail’s poker story is a classic one in the sense that he started playing poker with his friends.
-He got his starting bankroll of $50 from a poker strategy site and never had to make a new deposit ever since.
+He got his starting bankroll of $50 from a poker strategy site to try his hand at online poker rooms and never had to make a new deposit ever since.